Are you being overcharged?

-In 2019, the UK's insurance watchdog (Financial Conduct Authority) reported that 6 million home and car insurance policyholders are being overcharged by an average of £200 - just because they are loyal customers.
-Elderly and low income people are worst affected by this unfair activity and some people are being charged £1000 more than they should be by unscrupulous insurance companies.
+In 2019, the FCA (the UK's insurance watchdog) reported that 6 million home and car insurance policyholders are being overcharged by an average of £200 - this is just because they are loyal customers.
+Elderly and vulnerable people are worst hit by this unfair practice and some people are being charged £1000 more than they should be by greedy insurance companies.

 Car Insurance can cost an awful lot of money and choosing from all of the options available might seem hard.
 So here is everything we think you need to know in order to help you to get a great deal.